 Steam extracted from dried Lemongrass this is a sweet, mildly lemon scented oil.
 Containing sedative properties it increases mental strength, boosts self esteem, creating feelings of positivity and confidence.

-This widely known and versatile oil, carries a refreshing and energizing scent and is used treat a wide variety of conditions.
-When inhaled it has nerving properties which enhance relaxation, reduce tension and boost mood.
+Geranium is a versatile oil, carries a soft floral scent and is used treat a wide variety of conditions.
+When inhaled it has nerving properties which enhance relaxation, reduce tension and can be used to treat insomnia.

 From the same family of plant that contains sage, lavender and mint and often associate with the sixties, this musky scented oil is exotic, sweet and fragrant.
 Patchouli, contains highly effective chemical components that when inhaled, release serotonin and dopamine, balancing emotions and calming the mind.